 The Burren and Cliffs of Moher Geopark

-The Burren is a magical area on the west coast of Ireland and most of it is located in County Clare, with a smaller section inside County Galway.
+The Burren is a magical area on the Wild Atlantic Way located on the west coast of Ireland and most of it is located in County Clare, with a smaller section inside County Galway.

 It is famous for it’s unique range of wildflowers, ancient archaeology, breath-taking geological features, and many internationally known places such as the Cliffs of Moher, the traditional music location of Doolin where one catches the ferry to the Aran Islands, the Aillwee caves and many more.

 The Burren is about 50 km by 25 km in area running along the west coast of Ireland starting at the picturesque seaside village of Kinvara and running down through Ballyvaughan, Black Head, Fanore beach to Doolin.

 Dave Brocklebank chose The Burren as the ideal location to come on an Eco Yoga Retreat to get away from the outside world.
 These retreats immerse oneself in an uplifting experience of having the best quality yoga and meditation instruction, enjoying guided visits to local attractions, doing outdoor activities in The Burren and by the sea and enjoying the best of vegetarian meals.